Academic Catalog

 Description

-Principles and practice of veterinary office management for veterinary technology students.
-Client relations, receptionist skills, telephone techniques, interpersonal skills, and personnel management.
-Generation and maintenance of correspondence, medical records, legal forms, and hospital logs.
-Basic bookkeeping, accounting, and financial management principles.
-Marketing and public relations.
-Professional ethics and professionalism.
-Use of computers for data entry, patient record management and inventory control.
-Use of practice management software.
-State and federal laws as they apply to the veterinary practice.
+Principles and practice of veterinary office management.
+Includes client relations, front office skills, and practice management skills.
+State and federal laws as they apply to veterinary practice.
 Intended for students in the Veterinary Technology Program; enrollment is limited to students accepted in the program.

 Course Objectives